-Cramer’s three key data points show a rising biotech tide -- and a bigger biotech world in general.
+Cramer’s three key data points show a rising biotech tide — and a bigger biotech world in general.
 Cramer points out that while tech stocks like Facebook get more media attention, some biotech have risen just as steeply over the last decade.
 Celgene is up over 800% during that time; Gilead Sciences rose 750%.
 Those are the unicorns, of course, the big winners among dozens of also-rans.
 But Cramer’s larger point is indisputable.
-Larger populations living longer lives will mean big profits for companies who can keep those lives happier and healthier into old age.The BEST SALES on Amazon NOW ]
+Larger populations living longer lives will mean big profits for companies who can keep those lives happier and healthier into old age.Up to 70% off on Hottest Amazon Deals]